 In place of a pitch wheel, the Pitchbend/modulation joystick enables more control from less space, keeping the MPK Mini MKIII at a featherweight 1.65lbs.

-The only cons would be that the keys might be too small for larger hands, but this is a common issue among compact keyboard controllers.
+The only cons would be that the number of keys might be too few, and the size too small for larger hands, but this is a common issue among compact keyboard controllers.
 The joystick feature might not be to the liking of some that are more used to wheel controls.

 Overall, If you’re looking for a suite of features in a small package, the MPK Mini MKIII is a good, affordable pick.